Articles > Bob Lapham

 In 2003, Bob released a new book entitled "Meet Me at the River Buddy Holly".
 "Bob uses his 1957 summer spent as a member of The Picks when they sang on Buddy Holly's records as catalyst for this intriguing and enlightening first novel."

-He has since published "Ethan's Keys" and continues in his writing career.
+In 2009, Bob published "Ethan's Keys" and continues in his writing career.

 Bob occasionally does some backup singing produced by his son, John Mark Lapham, who has had a long association with England's musical group The Earlies.